 During the year ended December 31, 2021, the Organization applied for and was approved for a \$231,250 loan under the Paycheck Protection Program ("PPP") administered by the Small Business Administration as part of the relief efforts related to COVID-19.
 The Organization has elected to record PPP loans in accordance with FASB ASC Topic 470: Debt (ASC 470).
-The full amount of PPP loan proceeds is recognized as long-term liabilities on the consolidated statement of financial position until the loans are partly or wholly forgiven by the SBA.
+PPP loan forgiveness income is recognized when the Organization's applications for forgiveness are approved.
+The Organization was granted full forgiveness of the loan on March 22, 2022.
+The loan is recorded as Other Income in fiscal 2022.